dol-lab/ludicrousdb-dotenv/readme.md

 By default WordPress stores is database-configuration in a PHP-file called wp-config.php.

-To avoid mixing code with config (like a proper [12factor-app](https://12factor.net/)) we use a seperate file ([.env or dotenv](https://github.com/vlucas/phpdotenv)) to split code from configuration.
+To avoid mixing code with config (like a proper [12factor-app](https://12factor.net/)) we use a separate file ([.env or dotenv](https://github.com/vlucas/phpdotenv)) to split code from configuration.
 This approach is used also by LEMP Stacks like [Roots Trellis](https://github.com/roots/trellis).

 This repository uses an .env file to configure LudicrousDB in a simple (and quite basic) manner.